Larry Sharpe (political activist): 2018 New York gubernatorial campaign

 On July 12, 2017, Sharpe announced his 2018 candidacy for Governor of New York, making him the first person to formally mount a challenge to incumbent governor Andrew Cuomo in that election race.
 Sharpe received the Libertarian nomination on April 21, 2018, and Andrew Hollister was selected as the Lieutenant Governor nominee for the ticket.

 Sharpe's campaign raised $102,596 prior to the first filing deadline, which was second to Andrew Cuomo's re-election campaign.
 As of October 10, 2018, Sharpe had raised $449,515 for his campaign, the highest amount ever raised by a Libertarian gubernatorial candidate in New York.
 Sharpe in addition was the only candidate in the race to have visited all 62 counties on the campaign trail.

 On Election Day, Sharpe received 95,033 votes (1.6%) and came in fourth place behind Cuomo, Republican challenger Marc Molinaro, and Green Party candidate Howie Hawkins.
 Sharpe's vote total achieved automatic ballot access for the Libertarian Party of New York for the first time in the party's history.

-Post-campaign activities

-Following the 2018 election, Sharpe continued speaking tours across New York State.
-Since 2019, he has hosted the podcast The Sharpe Way.